 A Finance Bill is slightly different.
 Because they enact Budgets, in this case the Autumn Budget, there has usually already been a few days’ debate following the Chancellor’s speech.
 During this year’s Budget debate for instance, plenty of Labour MPs stood up to speak out against the family farm tax.

-This month’s Second Reading of the Finance Bill will still focus on the general principles of what the Chancellor set out in her Budget.
-A Treasury minister will open the debate, followed by a speech from the Conservatives as the official opposition.
-The debate will continue with other backbench MPs giving their views and the NFU has sent a briefing to all MPs to help them prepare.
+This month’s Second Reading of the Finance Bill focused on the general principles of what the Chancellor set out in her Budget.
+The NFU sent a briefing to MPs to help them prepare for the debate which opened the Second Reading.

 More on the Autumn Budget